poulok/governance/voting-procedure.md

 A vote of Hiero maintainers is required in, but not necessarily limited to, the cases listed below:

-1. Changes to the membership of a group (limited to the maintainers of the affected project)
+1. Changes to the membership of a project group (limited to the maintainers of the affected project)
-2. Changes to the permissions of a group (limited to the maintainers of the affected project)
+2. Changes to the permissions of a project group (limited to the maintainers of the affected project)
-3. Adding or removing a group
+3. Adding or removing a project group
-4. Changes to the procedures and/or guidelines defined in this repository
+4. Changes to a project's exceptions from the guidelines and procedures defined in the governance repository.

-The intent is for maintainers to vote on any change to membership, roles, procedures, or guidelines.
+The intent is for maintainers to vote on any change to project membership, roles, and exceptions.

 ## How to call for a vote